 Youth or Junior Skis are shorter for smaller, lightweight skiers.
 Entry-level skis have a removable retainer-either a rope or bar-between the skis, with the towrope connected to this retainer.
 This set-up assures that the child is not dragged underwater during starts or in case of a fall, with an adult onboard the boat holding the free end of the rope, ready for instant release.
 The retainer assures that the skis remain the correct distance apart.
 This system makes it easier and safer for kids learning to ski, and helps build confidence toward mastering traditional skiing techniques.

 Bindings hold your foot to the top of the ski.
-They're generally made from soft neoprene, shaped to wrap snugly around the foot, connecting you and ski into a single unit.
+They're generally made from soft neoprene, shaped to wrap snugly around the foot, connecting you to the ski.
 By twisting your foot, or moving your weight from one side of the foot to the other, you control the direction of your skis.

-Fins are the other major addition to a water ski.
-Shaped like the dorsal fin of a shark (hence the name), the fin extends downward under the back end, or tail, of a water ski.
+Fins are another major addition to a water ski.
+Shaped like the dorsal fin of a shark (hence the name), the fin extends down under the back end, or tail, of a water ski.
 The purpose of the fin is to keep the ski from sliding sideways during turns and to keep it tracking straight when straight is where you want to go.